augustocdias/dotfiles/README.md

 My personal mac os settings and tools

-First of all install command line tools and rosetta.
+First of all install command line tools and rosetta (the install script should be doing all of it).

 ## Brew Tips